 Instructions

-- Put 1 teaspoon oil in a large cast-iron pan and heat over medium-high heat.
-While heating, slice up a large onion and one or two peppers.
-I like a medium red and green pepper.
-If your pepper is large, you only need one.
+- Put 1 teaspoon of olive oil in a large cast-iron pan and heat over medium-high heat.
+While heating, slice up a large onion and two peppers.
+Mix 1 tablespoon water, 1 teaspoon lime juice, and 1 teaspoon soy sauce in a small bowl.

-- Mix 1 tablespoon water, 1 teaspoon lime juice, and 1 teaspoon soy sauce in a small bowl.
-When the oil is hot, add the veggies and after a few minutes add the water, soy sauce, and lime mixture.
-When onions are clearing and starting to brown (about 8-9 minutes), remove from pan and set aside, and cover.
+- When the oil is hot, add the veggies, and after a few minutes, add the water, soy sauce, and lime mixture.
+When onions are clearing and starting to brown (about 8-9 minutes), remove from pan and set aside and cover.

 Your Own Private Notes